The Loop Tag is a JavaScript tracking code that allows you to collect first party data straight from your website. Setting up this tag allows you to:

 Once implemented, the Loop Tag automatically collects the following data on each visit:

-IP Address
+IP address

-Current Page URL and Referrer URL
+Referrer URL

 How to Verify the Installation